 Church of the Saviour on Spilled Blood

 No church on earth has a more bad-ass name than St Petersburg’s most iconic site: Church of the Saviour on Spilled Blood.
-And no matter how many times I wandered back to this famous Russian Orthodox church, I was mesmerized by all of it, from the studded, spiralled and golden domes to the intricate details on the church’s façade.
-Check it out from all angles, from close and from far—I guarantee you’ll never tire of the view.
+And no matter how many times I wandered back to this famous Russian Orthodox church, I was mesmerized.
+From the studded, spiralled and golden domes to the intricate details on the church’s façade, I couldn’t get enough.
+Check it out from all angles, from close and from far.
+I guarantee you’ll never tire of the view.

 The Romanesque colonnade and patina-covered dome of the Kazan Cathedral are worth the short walk along the Griboyedov Canal from the Church on Spilled Blood.
 Quirky street performers and musicians grace Kazanskaya Square in front of the cathedral while families frolic in the mist of the central fountain.
 Grab a seat and enjoy the show.